Contact Us for a Free Consultation (213) 542-0979

 Another thing that could happen is that they can't tell who the aggressor is.
 Both parties were physical.
 Both parties are injured.
 So, they arrest both parties and let the prosecutors figure it out.

-One thing that people need to get is the police can't charge anybody with a crime.
-So, even if they determine that you or your loved one is the aggressor, they arrest them.
-They give them a court date.
+One thing that people need to understand is that the police can't charge anybody with a crime.
+So, even if they determine that you or your loved one is the aggressor, they arrest them and give them a court date.

 The prosecutors, who are lawyers like me on the other side, are legally trained.
 They prosecute these cases for the People of the State of California.
 So, they decide whether or not a case will be filed.